nextest-rs/nextest/site/src/book/custom-test-harnesses.md

 Nextest is compatible with custom test harnesses based on [libtest-mimic](https://github.com/LukasKalbertodt/libtest-mimic), version 0.4.0 or above.
 Using this crate is recommended.

-For an example test harness that is based on libtest-mimic, see [datatest-stable](https://github.com/nextest-rs/datatest-stable).
+For a test harness based on libtest-mimic, see [datatest-stable](https://github.com/nextest-rs/datatest-stable).
+This harness implements *data-driven tests*.
+* datatest-stable can be used out of the box if each test is specified by a file within a particular directory on disk.
+For example, it is used by the [Move smart contract language](https://github.com/move-language/move) for many of its internal tests.
+With [these tests](https://github.com/move-language/move/tree/dfd7cf14a32f8182ddd9f39e9da086c29cb20b7b/language/move-ir-compiler/transactional-tests/tests/bytecode-generation/declarations), the harness is used to verify that each `.mvir` input results in the `.exp` output.
+* datatest-stable also serves as an example for how to write your own custom test harness, if you need to.

 > **Note:** Versions of libtest-mimic prior to 0.4.0 are not compatible with nextest.